BBS-contact/BBS-Open-System/integrity/transparency/index.md

 ## Core Principles

 ### • Visibility
-Important events, records, and summaries must be accessible to the public.
+Important events, records, and integrity summaries must be accessible to the public.

 ### • Verification
-Users can independently confirm integrity proofs (Merkle, audit, timestamps).
+Users can independently confirm integrity proofs
+(Merkle validation, audit outputs, timestamps, and chronological consistency).

 ### • Protection of privacy
-Transparency applies to **systems**, not private individuals.
+Transparency applies to systems, processes, and institutions —
+not to private individuals.

 ### • Neutrality
-The transparency layer is immune to political or institutional control.
+The Transparency Layer is immune to political, corporate,
+or institutional influence.

 ### • Permanence
-Real information can never be silently removed or rewritten.
+Authentic information can never be silently removed, rewritten,
+or obscured.

 ---

 ## System Components (Public Overview)

-1. **Public Integrity Dashboard**
+### Public Integrity Dashboard
-   Displays verified files, system states, and integrity proofs.
+Displays verified files, system states, checksums,

-2. **Merkle Verification Interface**
+and active integrity proofs available for public review.

+### Merkle Verification Interface
-   Allows anyone to confirm the authenticity of published records.
+Allows anyone to confirm the authenticity of published records

-3. **Audit Summary Portal**
+through open cryptographic verification.

+### Audit Summary Portal
-   Non-sensitive summaries of audit events and system decisions.
+Provides non-sensitive summaries of audit events, rule applications,

-4. **Ethical Disclosure Framework**
+and decisions produced by the Integrity Core.

+### Ethical Disclosure Framework
-   Ensures information is released responsibly without harming individuals.
+Ensures that all published information is released responsibly,

-5. **Chronology Snapshot System**
+without harming individuals or exposing personal data.

+### Chronology Snapshot System
-   Publishes immutable historical snapshots of the ecosystem.
+Publishes immutable historical snapshots of the ecosystem,
+ensuring a permanent, publicly accessible timeline.

 ---